 |Live Streaming of the Test Results with Intelligence||No||Yes|

 What is AFTA 3.0?

-The AFTA 3.0 (Beta) version is implemented with advanced functionalities using AI and ML and integrated with AFTA .
+The AFTA 3.0 (Beta) version is implemented with advanced functionalities using AI and ML and integrated with AFTA.
 This modernized version of the homegrown test automation framework helps organizations perform test automation along with the development phase to eliminate any last-minute error detection.
-The framework is intended predominantly for Agile and DevOps driven environment that allows to overcome the challenges of the conventional methods of testing and providing the best possible customer experience.
-This becomes practical through reasoning, problem-solving, and machine learning based on the repetitive patterns to identify and rectify issues immediately.
+The framework is intended predominantly for an Agile and DevOps-driven environment that allows to overcome the challenges of the conventional methods of testing and providing the best possible customer experience.
+This becomes practical through reasoning, problem-solving, and machine learning based on repetitive patterns to identify and rectify issues immediately.